aldenbaughman/Rise-and-Set-Website-Project/pr_template.md

 ## Screen Recording
 **Link**: https://drive.google.com/file/d/1d_y3FHQog97oI4OMKUWNYLpbaDnpHsx8/view?usp=sharing
+This might not play in google drive, you might have to download the video to watch it.
+Apologies for the inconvenience

 ## Written Portion
 1. **How did the project go?
 What parts of it did you most enjoy / find yourself good at?**